[KH explains] Why Korea has been so quick to adopt ‘global minimum tax’

 Published : Feb.
 7, 2023 - 14:11

 Since his debut in 2013, actor Lee Dong-hwi has played indispensable roles in TV dramas and films, including 2015 TVN series “Reply 1988” and 2019 comedy film “Extreme Job."

 From his short cameo appearance in director Hirokazu Koreeda’s “Broker” to Disney+ hit series “Big Bet,” Lee has impressed audiences with his witty but down-to-earth acting.

-In director Hyung Seul-woo’s feature film debut, “Maybe We Broke Up,” Lee plays Jun-ho, a man in this mid-30s who lives off his girlfriend Ah-young (Jung Eun-chae) while he prepares for the civil service exam.
+In director Hyung Seul-woo’s feature film debut, “Someone You Loved,” Lee plays Jun-ho, a man in this mid-30s who lives off his girlfriend Ah-young (Jung Eun-chae) while he prepares for the civil service exam.